Miriam-Hein/pands-project2021/README.md

 ### Dataset import

 <div align="justify">
-Once the data has been downloaded and reviewed for accurracy (rows 150 (data entries), columns 6 (Id, 4 variables, Species)) it was uploaded to the repository in the subrepository data as csv file called iris.csv.
+Once the data has been downloaded and reviewed for accurracy (rows 150 (data entries), columns 6 (Id, 4 variables, Species)) it was uploaded to the repository in the subrepository data as csv file called <i>iris.csv</i>.
 The library panda allows to read the file in csv format.
-For usability the data set was assigned to a variable called <i>iris</i>, which is used in any further code.
+For usability the dataset was read into a dataframe called <i>iris</i>, which is used in any further code.
 See below code extract used in <i>analysis.py</i>.
+The function read_csv converts the text-based data into a DataFrame.
 </div>

 ```python